 Hotjar cannot track iframes, due to potential security problems inherent to how iframes work.
-Additionally, by default, Hotjar's Recordings do not show parts of your site that are contained inside iframes.
+By default, Hotjar's Recordings do not show parts of your site that are contained inside iframes.
 You will instead see the space where your iframe content would be as an element with a black background and a message stating that Hotjar cannot track iframes embedded on your page.

 If you're unfamiliar with iframes, you can think of them as web pages inside web pages.
 They are often used to add elements like chatbots, videos, or forms to your pages by third-party services.
 You can read more about them in the Mozilla Developer Network documentation.